And Friends (1983)

 Smile With the Eyes (2013) (recorded in 1983 - ??)

 Aka 5XOD.
 Minimal wave duo that can be considered EM-related.
 At least the Kraftwerk influence is unmistakable on some tracks.

 Shades of Light (2016)

 Swedish techno producer with a very atmospheric sound and one completely ambient track ("Bifrost").
 Shades of Light further develops the hybrid techno / Ambient formula.

 Library Music 1 (2011)

 Lichtspiel Mutation 2: Alechsis (2014) (S)

-Swedish artist influenced by neo-classical, library and early electronic music.
-He likes a weird "horror" approach to his compositions, somewhat bringing to mind Nurse With Wound's spookier moments or some of Art Zoyd's electronic material.
+Late Swedish artist (1979 - 2017) influenced by neo-classical, library and early electronic music.
+He liked a weird "horror" approach to his compositions, somewhat bringing to mind Nurse With Wound's spookier moments or some of Art Zoyd's electronic material.